École nationale supérieure de physique, électronique et matériaux: First year

 It is possible to choose any course in the second year regardless of the course followed in the first year.

 In the end of the first year, a 1-month internship is compulsory in order to pass the year.
 This internship focuses on making the students have a genuine technical experience as a non-qualified worker to provide them with this knowledge, given that they may end up being manager in the future.

-Second and Third Year
+Second and third year

-The courses of the second and third year grant a degree of Master in Science of Engineering, or "Diplôme National d'Ingénieur".
+The courses of the second and third year grant a degree of Master of Science in Engineering, or "Diplôme d'Ingénieur".

 There are National courses, which are mostly taught in French and International courses, taught in English and include an abroad period.